Active Ingredient Prescribing

 Four documents have been developed to support clinicians with active ingredient prescribing:

-The LMBC (Appendix 1) and the LEMI (Appendix 2) are appendices to the Active ingredient prescribing User guide for Australian prescribers.
-In these appendices the active ingredient is described by the International Non-proprietary Name (INN).
+The LMBC and the LEMI should be used as appendices 1 and 2 to the Active ingredient prescribing User guide for Australian prescribers.
+The lists describe active ingredient by the International Non-proprietary Name (INN) and are reviewed at regular intervals.
 Tall Man lettering is applied consistent with the Commission's National Tall Man Lettering List.
+Please contact email@example.com for previous iterations of the LMBC and the LEMI.

 International Nonproprietary Names Programme and Classification of Medical Products.
 Available from https://www.who.int/teams/health-product-and-policy-standards/inn [Accessed 17 December 2020]